Introduction

 Scope of the Food Service Plan

-The Joint Service undertakes the normal range of food standards activities within the area of Devon, Plymouth, Somerset and Torbay Councils.
+The Joint Service undertakes the normal range of food standards activities within the area of Devon, Somerset and Torbay councils.
+Plymouth City Council is responsible for carrying out Food Standards controls in the city of Plymouth.

 The Service is also responsible for the enforcement of a wide range of consumer legislation controlling the advertising, marketing, production, distribution and supply of goods and services throughout the manufacturing, importation, distribution and service delivery chain.

-This plan reflects the enforcement programme for food standards (including materials and articles in contact with food).
+This plan reflects the enforcement programme for food standards (including legislation relating to materials and articles in contact with food, single-use plastics and food placement and promotions).
 Animal health premises and animal feed premises are subject to separate plans.
+Official controls relating to the primary production of food are enforced by the animal feed team.

 District councils have responsibility for food hygiene and some health and safety enforcement.
 Liaison and referral arrangements are in place with the district councils to ensure good co-ordination, exchange of information and referrals on relevant matters.

 Several services are delivered alongside food standards.
-These include: weights and measures, animal health and welfare, and animal feed.
+These include: weights and measures, fair trading, product safety, animal health and welfare, and animal feed.

 All enforcement services are provided in-house and supported by external expertise such as public analyst services, where necessary.